Events

 Organiser: The Centre for Research in the Arts, Social Sciences and Humanities (CRASSH)

-Organiser: Legacies of Enslavement Network and the Labour History Cluster
+Organiser: Legacies of Enslavement Special Initiative

 Members of the Legacies of Enslavement Network also organise events that align with our shared aims in locations beyond Cambridge.
 These activities provide opportunities to engage with research and dialogue on slavery, colonialism, and their legacies across the UK and internationally.
 Please check this page regularly as we add new events throughout the year.